m-rivera/m-rivera.github.io/blog.md

 Yes, some people's spheres of influences are larger than others, and if only university presidents/provosts shared these convictions, we wouldn't need to waste everybody's time but the fact is that they don't, so it's up to us to get the ball rolling.

-To take a common analogy, I could persist in driving a 4x4 to work instead of taking public transport because the difference is vanishingly small compared to industrial greenhouse gas emissions.
-But if I let Shell prevent me from living more sustainably at my scale, I am undermining the community of people who take the bus and who do have the power to put Shell out of business (or force them to change their business).
+To take a common analogy, I could persist in driving a 4x4 to work instead of walking because the difference is vanishingly small compared to industrial greenhouse gas emissions.
+But if I let Shell prevent me from living more sustainably at my scale, I am undermining the community of people who walk to work and who do have the power to put Shell out of business (or force them to change their business).

-So I take the bus.
+So I walk.

 Finally, speaking as an educator, I take strike action as a vocational statement too.
 Whether we like it or not, we are in a highly visible position to people at their most formative time, politically and professionally speaking.
 I find it more educationally enriching to propose an image of a professional who shows solidarity and takes action against bullying from employers than to teach some Python which they can catch up on later—so much more so that I forego pay for each day that I strike.
 Striking is learning, for me and for my students.